AngleProtocol/angle-docs/guides/app-guides/trade/leverage.md

 For example, if the borrowing cost is 0.5% and a collateral with an APR of 3% is used, a 4x leverage can **increase the effective returns** up to 10.5%, assuming collateral price remains constant.

-To open a vault with yield-bearing assets as collateral, you can follow the same steps described above after selecting a vault with a return displayed in a blug tag.
+To open a vault with yield-bearing assets as collateral, you can follow the same steps described above after selecting a vault with a return displayed in a blue tag.

+All external rewards accumulated by the vault's staked collateral can be [claimed](#claiming-your-rewards) directly from the Angle app in one transaction, such that there is **no opportunity cost to use Angle** to stake tokens.

 ![Leverage with LUSD](/.gitbook/assets/leverage-yield.png)